solana-labs/solana/book/src/testing-programs.md

 account-in-use errors, and otherwise results in the ledger, complete with proof of history hashes.

+### Low-level testing

-### Transact with the Bank
+### Testing with the Bank

-Below the TPU level is the Bank implementation.
+Below the TPU level is the Bank.
 The Bank doesn't do signature verification or generate a ledger.
 The Bank is a convenient layer at which to test new on-chain programs.
 It allows developers to toggle between native program implementations and BPF-compiled variants.
+No need for the Transact trait here.
+The Bank's API is synchronous.

-### Transact with the Runtime
+### Unit-testing with the Runtime

-Below the Runtime level is the Runtime implementation.
+Below the Bank is the Runtime.
+The Runtime is the ideal test environment for unit-testing.
 By statically linking the Runtime into a native program implementation, the developer gains the shortest possible edit-compile-run loop.
 Without any dynamic linking, stack traces include debug symbols and program errors are straightforward to troubleshoot.